sasjs/sasjs.io/docs/training.md

 * Your own SAS Environment (SAS 9 or Viya).

-* A location in the SAS 9 Folder tree or the SAS Viya folders service in which to create servies (Stored Processes or Job Execution Services)
+* A location in the SAS 9 Folder tree or the SAS Viya folders service in which to create services (Stored Processes or Job Execution Services)

 * A laptop with a browser, GIT, NPM and VSCodium text editor (or equivalent)